Rejection reason

 Passport Photo Rejected for Blur

-Blur is one of the hardest photo problems to recover from because it starts in the original capture.
-This page explains how blur happens, why it causes rejection, and how to decide quickly whether the smarter move is a full retake.
+Blur is one of the hardest rejection reasons to recover from because the missing detail starts in the original capture.
+This page helps users decide quickly whether the photo is already lost, whether one more check is worth it, or whether a full retake is the only sensible move.

 Blur pages are valuable because they stop users from wasting time on edits that cannot recover missing detail.